DKusarek/PyHockey/README.md

 # PyHockey

 PyHockey is amazing computer game based on traditional air hockey.
 You can play it using your keyboard, as well as using your hand with turn on web cam.
-Hope you enjoy this game.
+Hope you enjoy.

 The game was created as a final project for class Python in the Enterprise on AGH University.
 ![](https://github.com/DKusarek/PyHockey/blob/master/resources/graphics/pitch2.png)